ldnclj/classic-ldnclj.github.com/index.markdown

 ProCloDo is hosted at Salesforce's offices in Heron Towers, 110 Bishopsgate, EC2N 4AY.
 Currently we are building an event management application.
 Sign up [here](https://docs.google.com/forms/d/1SgT6dQksU3eDDJp37cX2dzcDRODEPF1-wDWEJJA2uL0/viewform)

-#### Clojure Pair Programming

-The Clojure pair programming event is usually the second Tuesday of the month.
-You can register your interest [here](https://skillsmatter.com/explore?q=clojure+pair+programming)

 ### Yearly Conference